DavidBenj15/link-hop/README.md

 This site allows users to create custom shortened URLs, similar to bitly.
 Custom links can accessed at linkhop.com/*custom-link-name* !

 ## Developer Instructions
-This website is not accessible to the public.
+This website is not currently hosted.
 However, developers should feel free to clone this repository and host it themselves if they desire.
 There are only a couple of steps required to do so:

 ### 1. Install Dependencies
 In the project directory, open your terminal and execute the following command:\